dylan-lang/opendylan/documentation/duim-reference/source/sheets.rst

    :superclasses: :class:`<sheet-event>`

    :keyword sheet: An instance of type :class:`<sheet>`.
-   :keyword modifier-state: An instance of type ``<integer>``.
+   :keyword modifier-state: An instance of type :drm:`<integer>`.
 Default value: 0.

    :description:

      The class of device events.

-     The *modifier-state:* init-keyword is used to record the state of the device at the time the event occurred.
+     The ``modifier-state:`` init-keyword is used to record the state of the device at the time the event occurred.

    :operations: